-Colombia was until recently, the only country in the Western hemisphere suffering a major internal armed conflict.
-The Ejercito de Liberacion Nacional (ELN) and, especially, the much stronger Fuerzas Armadas Revolucionarias de Colombia (FARC), have been engaged in armed struggle with the Colombian Government since 1965.
-On 26 September a peace agreement was signed between the Government and FARC, effectively putting an end to the armed conflict.
+Colombia is the only country in the Western hemisphere suffering a major internal armed conflict.
+The Ejercito de Liberacion Nacional (ELN) and, especially, the much stronger Fuerzas Armadas Revolucionarias de Colombia (FARC), have engaged in armed struggle with the Colombian Government since 1965.

 From a military to dialogue approach